rishadluthra/docugen/README.md

 ### `POST /generate-document`

 Renders a `.docx` file from the specified template using the provided `data` object.
-Docxtemplater resolves placeholders and loops directly from the object passed into `render(...)`, so the JSON keys must match the template tag names exactly.[2][11]
+Docxtemplater resolves placeholders and loops directly from the object passed into `render(...)`, so the JSON keys must match the template tag names exactly.

 ## Request Format